tinymce/tinymce-docs/get-started/use-tinymce-inline.md

 ## Enabling inline editing mode

 Enabling inline editing mode is simple.
 Setting the `inline` configuration property to `true` is all that's needed, in combination with a normal `selector`.
-An example of this is as follows:
+It is improtant to keep in mind that, unlike the classic form-based mode, inline only works with content that is within a block element (e.g. `div`, `h1`).
+An example of using inline editing mode with a div is as follows:

 ```html
 <!DOCTYPE html>